 Without poor soil, these soil-borne diseases like nematodes are eliminated.
 Using new straw bales every growing season reduces the chance of fungal spore and bacterial infections.

 However, beware of undesirable organisms reaching your beds through the farmyard manure or compost you add to the beds.

 Almost anything can grow in the straw bales.
 The following are common crops planted in straw bales but don’t be afraid to experiment with others.

 - Tomato plants – growing made easy!

 - Winter Squash

 Bales break down over the course of a year.
-After the growing season add the used bales to the compost pile Or use it as mulch in flowerbeds or the garden.
+After the growing season adds the used bales to the compost pile Or uses them as mulch in flowerbeds or the garden.
 Another option is to just incorporate the bales into your garden soil.